 Bringing up teenagers is no lesser than a rollercoaster ride.
 And that’s because teenagers themselves are such a bundle of confusion, chaos and adding to this weird wreck are raging hormones.
 Teenage is the rebel phase which keeps most parents on their toes, along with fingers crossed of course.
 Parents want their best for their kids, but at the teenage phase the children feel that all their parents want to do is oppose and restrict their freedom and movements.
 After all, all they want to do is browse dfwphotographers.com right?
-And let’s accept the fact, bringing up teenagers is difficult and can get on your nerves too, making this tumultuous phase as stressful for parents as it is for the teenagers.
+And let’s accept the fact, bringing up teenagers is difficult and can get on your nerves too.
+Hell, my daughter lost one of my most expensive pieces of jewelry (it was a vespertine alexandrites warn you), and I was just standing there shaking when I found out.
 But hey, there’s always a way out of everything right?
 So here are a few ways to deal with your teenagers:

 Pump up their self-esteem and confidence: